adamchristiansen/vivado-scripts/README.md

     - `-x` is the path to the XPR file to use
     - `-v` is the version number of the Vivado binary
     - `-h` shows help information for this subcommand
-- `release` creates a release archibe from the the project using the XPR path.
+- `release` creates a release archive from the the project using the XPR path.
   It can accept the following options:
     - `-b` is the path to the Vivado binary to use
     - `-r` is the path to the repository root